igormironchik/read-excel/README.md

 comparison of C vs C++ in my opinion, like light speed and bullet, as I always say about C/C++ comparison.
 But C++ this is higher abstraction, that allows to use `read-excel` more developer friendly.
 But if for your project performance is very important, then `libxls` is for you.

+But `read-excel` is cross-platform out of the box.